dianpeng/sql2awk/README.md

   - Distinct
   - Limit
   - No schema is needed
-    - User will need to use AWK style column indexer to reference specific column
-    - The column index starts from 1
   - Star/Wildcard matching
   - Like/Regex/Pattern
     - like/not like operator are supported